 Stressed Skin Membrane.
 The SSM-System varies depending on material type.
-An incredibly light single skin system uses a single layer of ETFE with biaxial tension applied to it by low force perimeter tensioning.
-The perimeters and panel intermediates are realized from aluminum extrusions which are anodized or powder coated.
+An incredibly light single skin system uses a single layer of ETFE with biaxial tension applied by low force perimeter tensioning.
+The perimeters and panel intermediates are realized from aluminum extrusions which are anodized, or powder coated.
 The intermediates often use internal guttering.
-Additional transverse load transfer can be provided by thin prestressed stainless cables in ETFE pockets on the lower side of the surface.
+Additional transverse load transfer can be provided by thin prestressed stainless-steel cables in ETFE pockets on the lower side of the surface.
 Cable spacing is determined from environmental loads and the drainage needs very careful planning as the ultra-light system is flexible and deflects easily.
-Typically, the cables are one directional and spaced at around 600mm (2’).
-The weight is below 0.05 kpa (1 psf) making it arguably the lightest enclosure system on the market.
-Where smaller premade aluminum framed panels are feasible, cables are eliminated and the system is unitized.
-ETFE in a single skin system has a very nominal thermal performance and shading is best accommodated by using colored, solid or translucent material as opposed to the normal clear.
+Typically, the cables are one directional and spaced at around 2’ (600mm).
+The weight is below 1 psf (0.05 kpa) making it arguably the lightest enclosure system on the market.
+Where smaller pre-made aluminum framed panels are feasible, cables are eliminated and the system is unitized.
+ETFE in a single skin system has a very nominal thermal performance and shading is best accommodated by using colored, solid or translucent material.

 Applications include canopies, small span ribbon skylights, screens, walkway covers, shade covers and green areas.